 Founded in 1912, ACICS accredits institutions that offer programs in professional, technical and occupational fields.
 It is recognized by the Council for Higher Education Accreditation (CHEA).

 The Accrediting Council for Independent Colleges and Universities (ACICS) accredits Broadview University.
 Earlier this year, the US Department of Education (USDE) made the decision to no longer recognize ACICS as an accreditor, which may have an adverse impact on our students’ ability to participate in federal student financial aid.
 ACICS is currently appealing this decision and, on March 31, 2017, ACICS filed a motion for summary judgement in U.S. District Court.
 Broadview University has 18 months (until June 12, 2018) from the time ACICS lost recognition by USDE to obtain a new accrediting body, otherwise our institution will no longer be eligible to receive funds under Title IV, HEA programs (federal student financial aid).
-Even though ACICS is appealing the decision, Broadview University started the necessary steps to obtain accreditation through another agency.
-While we are not considered to have an in process application as of today, Broadview University representatives will attend a workshop with a recognized accrediting agency this month and will be submitting the necessary paperwork to be considered in process.
+Even though ACICS is appealing the decision, Broadview University started the necessary steps to obtain accreditation through another agency and is currently considered “in process,” to move forward with the process.

 Please know that Broadview University is taking this process seriously and representatives are available to answer any questions you have.